cmdoffing/validatingCSV/README.md

 ### Overview

+Input data files, including input data stored in CSV format, sometimes contain data and/or format errors.
+No program can possibly check for all possible kinds of errors.
+However,

 validatingCSV is a Python module for reading, converting, and validating data from CSV files.
 It consists of a single class, ValidatingCSVReader, which when instantiated returns an iterator that